IlluminusLimited/pgdice/README.md

 PgDice is intended to be used by scheduled background jobs in frameworks like [Sidekiq](https://github.com/mperham/sidekiq) where logging and clear exception messages are crucial.

+# Maintenance status

+This project is stable and used daily in production.

 # Installation